kevmhughes/javascript-calculator/README.md

 # JavaScript Calculator

 ### What is it?
-A calculator built with JavaScript and React.
+A calculator built with JavaScript, and React.

 ### Objective: